What is important to you?

 Step 4.
 Production and Installation

 Once I receive an initial payment of 50% of the total budget, I begin work on the commission.
-Final payment is due when the finished work is delivered (and/or installed, if I am doing the installation).
+30% of payment is due when the fabrication work is completed before delivery.
+Final payment of 20% is due at time of delivery.